-The Bridgestone Group works with our customers and suppliers to balance products and services with environmental considerations for reduced footprint.
-This effort occurs throughout the lifecycle from procurement of raw materials to after use products.
+The Bridgestone Group works with customers and suppliers to balance products and services with environmental considerations for reduced footprint.
+This effort occurs throughout the lifecycle from procurement of raw materials to after-use products.
 This is in line with the goals set in the Group’s Environmental Mission Statement: to achieve harmony with nature, value natural resources and reduce CO2 emissions.

-We have developed standards for Eco-Products for all of our products and services based on the three above identified environmental goals, combined with two user factors, comfort and safety.
+The Group has developed standards for Eco-Products for all of its products and services based on the three environmental goals identified above, combined with two user factors, comfort and safety.

 |Assessment area||Assessment criteria (examples)|

 In harmony with nature

 |Harmony with nature||Consideration of sustainability in use of resources, impact of EHS (Environment, Health and Safety) aspects of raw material used and potential impact if released into the environment during product use|

 |Minimization of resources used||Product weight reduction, water-saving functionality, increased lifespan, waste reduction|

 |Recycling||Use of recycled resources, reusability, possibility and ease of dismantlement|

 |Reduction of CO2 emissions||Reducing CO2 emissions across the operations, low fuel consumption, power saving, reduction of CO2 emissions during the product use (e.g. reducing rolling resistance of the tires), implement solution that could help the customer in reducing emissions, move to renewable energy in the manufacturing plants, CO2 reduction across our raw material supply chain|

 |Comfort||Low road noise|